What are the Medicinal Properties of Banana?

-The high content of iron in bananas increases the production of hemoglobin in the blood -therefore they are very good for anemia.
+- The high content of iron in bananas increases the production of hemoglobin in the blood -therefore they are very good for anemia.

 constipationor diarrhea.
 Our elders believed that eating a banana after every meal improved digestion significantly.

-When you suffer from a hangover - a banana milkshake with honey can give you immense relief.
+- When you suffer from a hangover - a banana milkshake with honey can give you immense relief.
 Cold milk soothes the stomach lining and bananas with honey build up depleted blood sugar levels.

 - Bananas are exceedingly good for students as the rich source of potassium can make a person very alert; the fruit is often called a brain tonic

-Bananas work well as a snack for people who have high blood pressure as they are wholesome with low salt levels.
+- Bananas work well as a snack for people who have high blood pressure as they are wholesome with low salt levels.

-For those suffering from depression, bananas are good as they contain a protein called serotonin – which is also called the ‘happy hormone’ as it makes one feel happy and relaxed.
+- For those suffering from depression, bananas are good as they contain a protein called serotonin – which is also called the ‘happy hormone’ as it makes one feel happy and relaxed.

-Bananas can be eaten frequently to treat ulcers as they neutralize acidity in the stomach.
+- Bananas can be eaten frequently to treat ulcers as they neutralize acidity in the stomach.
 This soft and smooth fruit cannot irritate the stomach walls.

-For pregnant women suffering from morning sickness, eating bananas in between meals helps immensely in settling the queasiness in the stomach.
+- For pregnant women suffering from morning sickness, eating bananas in between meals helps immensely in settling the queasiness in the stomach.

 - Eating bananas helps people give up smoking as this fruit is rich in vitamin C, A, B6 and B12.
 Bananas contain potassium and magnesium as well, which help the body recover from nicotine withdrawal.

 - Bananas have an antacid effect, so people who experience heartburn find relief on eating a banana.

 - Potassium is a vital mineral which normalizes heartbeat while regulating the body’s water balance.
 As banana is a rich source of potassium, it re-balances disturbances of fluids in the body.

 - The peel of a banana fruit can be rubbed on a mosquito bite with good effect, the stinging sensation stops and the swelling also reduces.

 - A ripe banana mashed and applied on the face is great at moisturizing and nourishing tired and dry skin.

 When a bunch of bananas is harvested, the stem/tree is cut away.
 The tender inner stem is used as food and has many medicinal properties as well.

-Layers of hard outer stem are peeled away and only the tender inner stem is used.
+Layers of the hard outer stem are peeled away and only the tender inner stem is used.
 It is very fibrous, so the thread fiber has to be cleaned.
 The stem is chopped into small bits and soaked in buttermilk or diluted yogurt for half hour.
 In Southern parts of India, it is cooked as a vegetable and eaten along with rice.

 The banana stem has fiber – this is very beneficial for those on a weight-loss program.
 It is also a rich source of potassium and vitamin B6 which helps in the production of insulin and hemoglobin.
 Eating banana stem once a week keeps high blood pressure in control.
 Banana stem also maintains fluid balance within the body.
 It is a diuretic and helps detoxify the body.
 The popular belief is that eating banana stem is very good for kidney stones.

 The banana flower grows at the end of a bunch of bananas.
-It is a leafy maroon colored cone with cream colored florets layered inside.
+It is a leafy maroon colored cone with cream-colored florets layered inside.
 These florets need to be cleaned well before they are cooked as a vegetable.
 The banana flower is rich in vitamins, flavonoids and proteins.
 The flower has been used in traditional medicine to treat bronchitis, constipation and ulcer problems.
 It eases menstrual cramps.
-The extracts of banana flower have antioxidant properties that prevent free radicals and control cell and tissue damage.
+The extracts of the banana flower have antioxidant properties that prevent free radicals and control cell and tissue damage.

 Banana Plant Leaves:

 In India and Asia, banana leaves are used like aluminum foil.
 They are used to wrap food prior to steaming and grilling.
-The leaf makes an excellent platter and food served on these leaves tastes delicious.
+The leaf makes an excellent platter and food served on these leaves taste delicious.
 The leaves are not eaten but while steaming food some of the polyphenols are imparted to the food.